ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 <img alt="A failure" src="{{ '/img/meeseeks/small-box.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">

-A rookie mistake, I didn't check the models dimensions once I uploaded them into the tool for processing.
+A rookie mistake, I didn't check the model dimensions once I uploaded them into the online tool for processing.
-As that seemed to have messed up the measurements I used and set them to millimeters instead of centimeters.
+As that seemed to have converted up the measurements I used and set them to millimeters instead of centimeters.
-An easy fix, and the second printed version was in the correct size, but printed by another colleague to keep costs down.
+An easy fix and the second printed version was in the correct size, but printed by a colleague to keep costs down.

 <img alt="That's more like it!" src="{{ '/img/meeseeks/printed-painted-orange.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">